redhat-cop/container-native-spring-postgresql/vault/vault-postgres.md

 ```

-Create a policy that allows the spring-example role to read only from the spring-example generic backend
+Create a policy that allows to read from role pg-readwrite
 ```
 export VAULT_TOKEN=$ROOT_TOKEN
-vault policy-write -tls-skip-verify pg-read-write ./vault/app-policy.hcl
+vault policy-write -tls-skip-verify pg-readwrite ./vault/app-policy.hcl
 ```
 Bind the policy to the `app-name` role.
 ```